 Our founder’s story

-In 2016 Forever Hounds Trust celebrates 20 years as a registered charity.
+In 2016 Forever Hounds Trust celebrated 20 years as a registered charity.
 Here, our founder Angela Yardley looks back at how it all started, in this very personal message….

 “In the early 1970s my father was a fencing contractor occasionally doing work for greyhound stadiums and I was totally ignorant of the horrendous problems that would be revealed to me later.
 I/ we possibly have my father to thank as he was a great animal lover and deeply affected by seeing the dogs left in kennels, or in some cases living in a few sheds left while a stadium was being demolished or re-developed.
 That year I bought some Christmas cards from the newly-formed Retired Greyhound Trust and I remember the pictures clearly – on the front was a beautiful dog lying by the fire while on the reverse was a muzzled fiend racing round a track!
 The irony of this bad publicity would not strike me until much later.